CURENT/andes/docs/source/index.rst

     ^^^^^^^^^^^^^^^^^^^^^^^

     Looking to implement new models, algorithms and functionalities in ANDES?
-    The model development guide provides in-depth information on the design philosophy, data structure, and implementation of the hybrid symbolic-numeric framework.
+    The development guide provides in-depth information on the design philosophy, data structure, and implementation of the hybrid symbolic-numeric framework.